DavidGGonzalez/TeamBlue_FinalProject/README.md

 #### Segment 3
 - Gajardoni, Ana: Square Role: Complete peer reviews on the code.
-- Thraher, Kristi: Triangle Role: Create a draft presentation to share with your class.
+- Thraher, Kristi: Triangle Role: Create a presentation to share with your class.
 - Gonzalez, David: Circle Role: Create a dashboard to display your findings.